 This was one of the choicest roles George C. Scott had in his later years.
 William Peter Blatty equips him with a daft sense of humour, which lights up Scott’s rigid Mt Rushmore face in the delivery.
 Brad Dourif gives a performance that is regrettably playing to the audience.
 However, Dourif is probably more in control of a role than he has ever seemed before (funny that he has to spend the entire film in a strait-jacket to do so – his only other really good performance was in One Flew Over the Cuckoo’s Nest (1975) and there he was confined to an asylum too).
 Blatty conjures a considerable chill out from the character’s dialogue, describing the joys of killing people and in keeping Karras trapped in his own body, watching as it is made to kill innocents.

 It is ironic that the film’s only failing comes in trying to emulate the current crop of effects-heavy clones.
 The studio forced a new ending on the film after deciding the one that William Peter Blatty originally shot was too tame.
 However, it is a surprisingly wimpy display of effects and conversely only ends the film on an anti-climax.
 The new character of Father Morning, played by Nicol Williamson, added here is poorly developed and unnecessary.
 Among other things, the studio insisted on a return appearance of a character from The Exorcist, which is why Brad Dourif’s scenes are broken up by appearances of Jason Miller, which were added later.
-The studio also insisted on naming the film The Exorcist III, as opposed to William Peter Blatty’s preferred title of Legion (1983).
+The studio also insisted on naming the film The Exorcist III, as opposed to William Peter Blatty’s preferred title of Legion taken from his novel.
 In 2016, Blatty released a director’s cut of the film, his original version, which is substantially different to the one released by Morgan Creek, although much of the original footage remains lost.